krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

-If that deeper dive is not your cup of tea, we'll continue with ongoing informal exposition on our blog [The Polaris Flow Dispatch](https://www.polaris-flow-dispatch.com), where we will focus mostly on informal exposition, motivations, and applications of the ideas.
+If that deeper dive is not your cup of tea, we'll continue with ongoing informal exposition on our blog [The Polaris Flow Dispatch](https://www.polaris-flow-dispatch.com), where we will focus mostly on motivations, and applications of the ideas.

-If you are interested in working with the calculus, we recommend reading and understanding all the main ideas here before jumping deeper into the rest of the documentation at [this site](https://docs.pcalc.org), which get a fair bit more dense and technical.
+If you are interested in working with the calculus, we recommend reading and understanding all the main ideas in this document before jumping deeper into the rest of the documentation at [this site](https://docs.pcalc.org), which get a fair bit more dense and technical.